akmayer/Warframe-Algo-Trader/README.md

 ## How To Use

+IF YOU'RE COMPLETELY UNFAMILIAR WITH THE COMMAND LINE AND PYTHON, CHECK OUT THIS GUIDE FIRST: https://rentry.co/wfmalgotraderbasic2
+(To be honest the guide is very well written I would recommend checking it out anyway)
 ### Setting Up
 1. In the project directory (probably Warframe-Algo-Trader), run `pip install -r requirements.txt`.
+2. Run `pip install uvicorn`.
-2. `cd my-app` then run `npm install` to download the necessary packages.
+3. `cd my-app` then run `npm install` to download the necessary packages.
 If this fails, first install npm then run it.
-3. `cd ../` to return to the top level of the project.
+4. `cd ../` to return to the top level of the project.
-4. Run `python init.py` to initialize the tables and config.json file which will store credentials to access various api's.
+5. Run `python init.py` to initialize the tables and config.json file which will store credentials to access various api's.
-5. Paste your in game name into the `config.json` file with the key, "inGameName".
+6. Paste your in game name into the `config.json` file with the key, "inGameName".
-6. Paste your platform into the `config.json` file with the key, "platform".
+7. Paste your platform into the `config.json` file with the key, "platform".
-7. Get your jwt token to access your warframe.market account with their api.
+8. Get your jwt token to access your warframe.market account with their api.
 To do this:
-      - Open `getWFMtoken.py` with the python editor of your choice.
-Add the line at the bottom: `print(login(<YOUR_WFM_EMAIL>, <YOUR_WFM_PASSWORD>))`.
-      - Run `python getWFMtoken.py` and copy the full token starting with "JWT ...". **"JWT" is part of the token.**
-      - Paste this token into your config.json file with the key "wfm_jwt_token".
-      - Note: If your platform is not pc or your language is not english, you will also need to add those as inputs.
+      - Look at step 10 of this guide: https://rentry.co/wfmalgotraderbasic2

 ![image](https://github.com/akmayer/Warframe-Algo-Trader/assets/11152158/11c7d918-8e63-4412-a556-1364c49d519f)

 **Steps below are only required for pushbullet mobile notifications:**

-8. Install Tesseract-OCR from [their github](https://github.com/UB-Mannheim/tesseract/wiki).
+9. Install Tesseract-OCR from [their github](https://github.com/UB-Mannheim/tesseract/wiki).
 Either of the default installation paths should be fine but it should either end up in `C:Program Files\Tesseract-OCR` or in your `~\AppData\Local\Programs\Tesseract-OCR` where `~` is your user home directory.
-9. Install pushbullet on your phone.
+10. Install pushbullet on your phone.
 Additionally, on the Pushbullet website, login and add your phone as a device.
-10. After adding your phone as a device, make sure you are in the "Devices" tab.
+11. After adding your phone as a device, make sure you are in the "Devices" tab.
 Then, on the website, click your phone to open the push chats with it.
-11. Clicking your phone will change the url to `https://www.pushbullet.com/#devices/<DEVICE_TOKEN>`.
+12. Clicking your phone will change the url to `https://www.pushbullet.com/#devices/<DEVICE_TOKEN>`.
 Copy this token and paste it into your config.json file with the key, "pushbullet_device_iden".
-12. Under the settings tab, click Create Access Token.
+13. Under the settings tab, click Create Access Token.
 Copy that token and paste it into your config.json file with the key, "pushbullet_token".

 ### Running